-From horseback riding in Palm Springs to matches at Indio's famed polo clubs, there are plenty of ways to enjoy equestrian sports.
+EQUESTRIAN From horseback riding in Palm Springs to matches at Indio's famed polo clubs, there are plenty of ways to enjoy equestrian sports.
 In fact, the first mayor of Palm Springs, Frank Bogert, arrived in Greater Palm Springs in 1927 on horseback.
-The Eldorado Polo Club and the Empire Polo Club host weekly polo matches on select weekends January to April.
+The Eldorado Polo Club hosts weekly polo matches on select weekends January to March.
 Pack a picnic lunch and watch the ponies and the players race up and down the fields from the sidelines.
 Matches are open to the public at no charge.
-Those who wish to gallop can take guided horseback tours through the canyons at the historic Smoke Tree Stables.
+Those who wish to gallop can take guided horseback tours through the Indian Canyons at the historic Smoke Tree Stables.